openeuropa/oe_media/README.md

 * The Daily Motion video URLs in the Remote video bundles need to have the HTTP scheme (not HTTPs).
 * The Daily Motion thumbnail URLs are typically without an extension so the local copy is not usable.
 This is fixed in [#3080666](https://www.drupal.org/project/drupal/issues/3080666) so if your version of Drupal core does not include that commit yet, you can apply the latest patch there.

+## Upgrade to `1.32.0`
+This version requires the version of Media AV Portal `2.0^RC`, which no longer depend on remote_stream_wrapper module.

+If you are upgrading using composer, you should composer require drupal/remote_stream_wrapper either before or after downloading the new oe_media version (`composer require drupal/remote_stream_wrapper:^2.1 -W`).
+If remote_stream_wrapper is not required by other modules or not used directly by your site, after you finish with updating oe_media module, you can then uninstall the remote_stream_wrapper module and remove the dependency once and for all.

+If you are still using manual downloads, just update oe_media module, uninstall remote_stream_wrapper and then feel free to delete it from your filesystem (only if not used by other modules).

 ## Development setup